ixventure/website/_operations/clinic.md

     url: https://github.com/lexclinic
 ---

-## An Online Apprentiship School that Eplores What It Means To Be A DAO.
+## An Online Apprentiship School that Explores What It Means to be A DAO.

 This season we're offering classes as well as our hands-on exploratory sessions with students.